sinclairzx81/drift/readme.md

 ## Examples

-The following shows a few examples
+The following are a few examples

 ```bash
 # starts the drift repl.